Webchat support service

 - Information about a range of issues, including longer term supports and referral.

 The DRCC webchat is open Monday to Friday, 10am-5pm (excluding Bank Holidays).
+It is also open Tuesday ahd Wednesday 0:00 - 3:00.
 These hours may change, so please check back again for updates.
 Outside of these times, you can talk to one of our support workers on the freephone National Helpline 1800 77 8888, which is open 24/7 all year round for confidential support & information.

 How to use DRCC webchat support